Follow us on Instagram to learn more about FGCU and SWFL history, upcoming events, or to just say hello!

 What is DigitalFGCU?

-Alumni users can browse DigitalFGCU for access to materials from our collections such as photographs, postcards, maps, and environmental planning reports.
+Alumni users can browse DigitalFGCU for access to materials from our collections, such as campus photographs, postcards, maps, and videos.